-The little party-goers stand around in a circle, each hand holding onto the silky thin sheet.
-They lift it above their heads, then with gentle wafting, send delicate ripples through the red and yellow striped material.
+The party-goers stand in a circle.
+Every little hand holds onto the thin nylon sheet.
+They lift it above their heads, and with gentle wafting, send delicate ripples through the red parachute.

 Waves of intense pain, breaking forcefully on vertebrae, prove too much.
 The consultant makes her final decision - a c-section must be performed without delay.

 The trolley hurtles through double doors.
-She's going to die - she's going to die - she's going to die.
-The room is white and sterile.
+She's going to die.
+She's going to die.
+She's going to die.
+The room is white, sterile.
 A green curtain divides my limp body into two zones; the operated half, the terrified half.

-Little A waits in anticipation on the birthday girl chair.
+Little A waits in anticipation.
 Candles are lit and a large, rectangular cake is placed before a beaming face.
 Happy birthday to you, happy birthday to you, happy birthday dear....